 Research shows that bullies begin with verbal harassment.
 How the “victim” responds to the first verbal aggression determines whether the bully continues to target this particular child.

-- Roleplay with your child is a great way to prepare them to stand up to a bully.
+- Roleplaying with your child is a great way to prepare them to stand up to a bully.
 Knowing your child well can help you decide how to best do this.
 Point out to your child that the bully wants to provoke a response that makes him feel powerful, so showing emotion and fighting back are exactly what the bully feeds off.
 Explain that he can always control his own response.
 How s/he responds may exaggerate the situation or defuse it.
 Practice until your child is confident in handling difficult situations.

 - The best strategy is always to respond evenly and firmly, maintaining the dignity of all children involved.
 Prepare your child with simple phrases that are direct and not antagonistic: “You know, I’m just going to ignore that comment.”
 “Don’t do that.”
 “No.” “Well, that’s what you think.”
 Then walk away.